 Continuing in this way, the positions were eventually allocated as follows: Departments of the Economy (SF), of Education (DUP), of Finance (SF), for Communities (DUP), of Health (UUP), of Infrastructure (SF), and of Agriculture, Environment and Rural Affairs (AP).
 This is a result of the following set of inequalities 2mm

 2mm

-Even though the use of sequential apportionment is supposed to mitigate delays in the negotiation of minister positions, the Democratic Unionist Party still delayed the formation of the Executive Committee, which resulted in legal action to prevent a snap election.
-Thus, this selection process was not completed until 2024, and the use of sequential apportionment did not in this case decrease the delay in forming the Executive Committee. \end{example}
+Although sequential apportionment is intended to streamline negotiations over ministerial positions, the Democratic Unionist Party postponed the formation of the Executive Committee, prompting legal intervention to avert a snap election.
+The process was not completed until 2024, suggesting that sequential apportionment did not, in this instance, speed the formation of the Executive Committee.\end{example}

 The use of the divisors $1, 2, 3, \ldots, $ distinguishes D'Hondt's method.
 More generally, divisor methods can be defined through their unique set of denominators or divisors.
-In this article, we focus on the class of stationary divisor methods, which are parametrized by a fixed constant $c \in [0, 1]$, and given by the sequence $a+c$ where $a$ is the nonnegative integer number of positions already awarded, that is, the current apportionment.
-We refer to the value $c$ as the {\it cut point} of the corresponding divisor method.
-The process of sequential apportionment for a general cut point $c$ is defined below.
+In this article, we focus on the class of stationary divisor methods, which are parametrized by a fixed constant $c \in [0, 1]$, and given by the sequence $a_i+c$ where $a_i$ is the nonnegative integer number of positions already awarded to party $i$, that is, party $i$'s current apportionment.
+We refer to the value $c$ as the {\it cutpoint} of the corresponding divisor method.
+The process of sequential apportionment for a general cutpoint $c$ is defined below.